rxdtxd/stepper-lights/README.md

 Furthermore, the overall design leaves much to be desired.
 With the current prices for Arduino Nano clones, this should have been a one-AVR-one-driver schematic.

-I strongly suggest you do not try to recreate it verbatim, and use as a guide at best.

 However, in the spirit of megalomania, I hereby release the files under free licenses (for which see the bottom).